 The main causes for cataract are trauma, congenital disease and especially age.
-Demographic changes lead to an increasing incidence of cataracts and thus, to a higher demand for ophthalmologists who can perform cataract surgery.
-However, cataract surgery is a challenging procedure, as it must be performed under microscope guidance and requires micrometer level precision.
+Demographic changes lead to an increased incidence of cataracts and thus, to a higher demand for ophthalmologists who can perform cataract surgery.
+However, cataract surgery is a challenging procedure, as it must be performed under microscope guidance and requires micrometer-level precision.
 Hence it has a long learning curve.

 Learning with the support from an expert surgeon is very costly.
 Students usually rely on constant support from expert surgeons to enhance their techniques.
-Currently VR training systems are being used to help surgeons and students improve their outcomes, nevertheless, these systems are costly and lack the feedback from real physical instruments and eyes, limiting their use to well-funded hospitals and training institutions
+Currently, VR training systems are being used to help surgeons and students improve their outcomes, nevertheless, these systems are costly and lack feedback from real physical instruments and eyes, limiting their use to well-funded hospitals and training institutions.